GiacomoBeretta/RayTracer/README.md

 Scenes are described through a custom text-based language.

-The language allows the definition of:
+The scene language allows the definition of:

 - floating-point variables;
 - vectors;